ydataai/ydata-profiling/README.md

 * htmlmin (optional)
 * phik (optional)

-For development we use additional packages as noted in the [requirements-dev.txt](requirements-dev.txt).
+For development and testing we use additional packages which you can find in the [requirements-dev.txt](requirements-dev.txt) and [requirements-test.txt](requirements-test.txt).